JordanHatch/maslow-redux/README.md

 - `INSTANCE_NAME`: the name to give to this instance of Maslow (eg. your team or product name).
 - `DATABASE_URI`: the URL to a PostgreSQL database in the production environment
+- `FORCE_SSL`: when present, will force all requests to use SSL.

 ### Basic authentication